d42-schemas/d42-docs/docs/features/validation.md

 ---
 id: validation
-title: Validation
 slug: validation
 ---
 # Validation

-[valera](https://pypi.org/project/valera/) is a package for validating data based on district42 schemas.
-It provides a simple and flexible way to validate data against a schema.
+The `d42` package provides powerful features for validating data against defined schemas, ensuring data integrity and adherence to specified schema constraints.

 ### Validating Data

-To validate data, you need to define a schema using district42 and then call the `validate_or_fail` function with the schema and data as arguments.
+To perform validation, a schema must first be defined.
+Then, use the `validate_or_fail` function, supplying the schema and data as arguments.

 ```python
 from d42 import schema, validate_or_fail